treeverse/lakeFS/deployments/compose/README.md

 To access the lakeFS UI, go to http://localhost:8000.

-Your admin credentials are (The setup stage was done for you):
+The docker-compose also runs the setup stage and configures admin user with the following credentials:
 * username: AKIAIOSFODNN7EXAMPLE
 * password: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY